On the interplay between embedded graphs and delta-matroids: Background on delta-matroids

-Note that we allow $v=u$ in Axiom~\ref{sea}.
-A \emph{delta-matroid} is a proper set system $(E,\mathcal{F})$ that satisfies Axiom~\ref{sea}.
+Note that we allow $v=u$ in the Symmetric Exchange Axiom.
 These structures were first studied by Bouchet in~\cite{ab1}.
 If all of the feasible sets of a delta-matroid are equicardinal, then the delta-matroid is a \emph{matroid} and we refer to its feasible sets as its \emph{bases}.
-If a set system forms a matroid $M$, then we usually denote $M$ by $(E,\mathcal{B})$, where we define $E(M)$ to be $E$ and $\mathcal{B}(M)$ to be $\mathcal{B}$, the collection of bases of $M$.
+If a set system forms a matroid $M$, then we usually denote $M$ by $(E,\mathcal{B})$, and define $E(M)$ to be $E$ and $\mathcal{B}(M)$ to be $\mathcal{B}$, the collection of bases of $M$.
 Every subset of every basis is an \emph{independent set}.
 For a set $A\subseteq E(M)$, the \emph{rank of $A$}, written $r_M(A)$, or simply $r(A)$ when the matroid is clear, is the size of the largest intersection of $A$ with a basis of $M$.

 For a delta-matroid $D=(E,\mathcal{F})$, let $\mathcal{F}_{\max}(D)$ and $\mathcal{F}_{\min}(D)$ be the set of feasible sets with maximum and minimum cardinality, respectively.
 We will usually omit $D$ when the context is clear.
 Let $D_{\max}:=(E,\mathcal{F}_{\max})$ and let $D_{\min}:=(E,\mathcal{F}_{\min})$.
 Then $D_{\max}$ is the \emph{upper matroid} and $D_{\min}$ is the \emph{lower matroid} for $D$.
-These were defined by A. Bouchet in~\cite{ab2}.
+These were defined by Bouchet in~\cite{ab2}.
 It is straightforward to show that the upper matroid and the lower matroid are indeed matroids.
-If the sizes of the feasible sets of a delta-matroid all have the same parity, then we say that it is \emph{even}, otherwise it is \emph{odd}.
+If the sizes of the feasible sets of a delta-matroid all have the same parity, then we say that it is \emph{even}.

-For a delta-matroid $D=(E,\mathcal{F})$, and $e\in E$, if $e$ is in every feasible set of $D$, then we say that $e$ is a \emph{coloop of $D$}.
-If $e$ is in no feasible set of $D$, then we say that $e$ is a \emph{loop of $D$}.